- 20 Oct 2023

 - If your question doesn't appear to be asked in the Community, then post a new message on the Development & APIs board (Requires signing into the community)

-This article outlines a solution to efficiently and automatically bring information from your Airtable base into Tableau utilizing a Tableau feature called Web Data Connectors.
+This article outlines a solution to automatically bring information from your Airtable base into Tableau utilizing a Tableau feature called Web Data Connectors.
 For information on how to bring data from Tableau into Airtable, please refer to this support article instead.

 How can I use Tableau to visualize my Airtable records?